peer-open-source/xara-docs/source/user/manual/model/elements/frame/PointFrame.rst

 ZeroLength Section Element
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-This command is used to construct a zero length element object, which is defined by two nodes at the same location.
+This command is used to construct a zero length element, which is defined by two nodes at the same location.
 The nodes are connected by a single section object to represent the force-deformation relationship for the element.

 .. tabs::